 - class tbot.role.LocalHost¶

 Role for the localhost or “tbot-host”, the machine tbot is running on.

 When using a remote lab-host, sometimes on wants to e.g. download an artifact from the lab-host to the localhost or upload a local file to the lab-host.
 This machine can be referenced for such purposes.

 In most circumstances, it should not be necessary to register a custom machine for this role.
 It might however be useful for situations where you want to e.g. modify the

 Role for the DUT (device under test, “the board”) hardware.

 In tbot, the board is represented by one machine for the “physical device” and separate machines for the software running on it.
 This role defines the physical hardware and e.g. manages turning on and off board power.

 Role for a U-Boot bootloader machine running on the

-See U-Boot Config for details how such a machine should be configured.
+See Configuring U-Boot for a board for details how such a machine should be configured.